Beraliv/beraliv.dev/packages/blog/content/blog/2021-03-22-typed-get/index.md

 ### Reducing the object

-After having the keys, we can finally can call `keys.reduce`.
-To do so, we can use another type `GetWithArray` so we already know that keys are an array of string:
+After having the keys, we can finally call `keys.reduce`.
+To do so, we use another type `GetWithArray` so we already know that keys are an array of strings:

 ![Get with array, version 1](./get-with-array-v1.png)